 57. Socialize Your Dog

 Expose your dog to different people and settings regularly.
-Take him to the park, to the pet store, on a walk through town.
-Praise him for behaving calmly around strangers and other dogs.
+Take them to the park, to the pet store, on a walk through town.
+Praise them for behaving calmly around strangers and other dogs.

 58. Go to class